Joseph Tyree Sneed III: Academia

 Sneed was an assistant professor of law at the University of Texas School of Law from 1947 to 1951.
 He became an associate professor in 1951 and was made a full professor in 1954.
 He taught at the University of Texas until 1957.

 Sneed was a professor of law at Cornell Law School from 1957 to 1962, followed by the Stanford Law School from 1962 to 1971.
 He was professor of law and dean of the Duke University School of Law from 1971 to 1973.

 Judicial service

 Sneed was nominated by President Richard Nixon to a seat vacated (formerly occupied) by Judge Frederick George Hamley on the United States Court of Appeals for the Ninth Circuit on July 25, 1973.
 He was confirmed by the United States Senate on August 3, 1973, and received his judicial commission on August 24, 1973.
 He assumed senior status on July 21, 1987.

-Sneed ruled in favor of three-strikes law; LGBT employment discrimination; and the eviction of substance abusers by their landlords.
-He was part of a three-judge panel that replaced Whitewater special prosecutor Robert B. Fiske with Kenneth Starr in 1994.
+Sneed was part of a three-judge panel that replaced Whitewater special prosecutor Robert B. Fiske with Kenneth Starr in 1994.

 Personal life

-Sneed married Madelon Juergens Sneed in 1944.
+Sneed married Madelon Montross Juergens in 1944.
 She was a portrait and abstract artist who died in 1998.
 Together they had a son and two daughters, including Carly Fiorina.
 They resided in San Francisco, California.